-This section details how to create a VVOL-enabled storage service on XIV or Spectrum Virtualize/Storwize storage systems.
+This section details how to create a VVol-enabled storage service on XIV or storage systems that run IBM Spectrum Virtualize.
 The service or a group of services can be used to define storage spaces, serving as virtual datastores for VM deployment.
 See the following sections, depending on a storage system in use:

-- "Creating a VVOL-enabled service on XIV storage systems" - "Creating a VVOL-enabled service on Spectrum Virtualize/Storwize storage systems" on page 144
+- "Creating a VVol-enabled service on XIV storage systems" - "Creating a VVol-enabled service on storage systems that run IBM Spectrum Virtualize" on page 149

-Creating a VVOL-enabled service on XIV storage systems
+Creating a VVol-enabled service on XIV storage systems

-The IBM Spectrum Control Base Edition introduces a comprehensive storage virtualization support, using VMware Virtual Volume (VVOL) technology.
+The IBM Spectrum Control Base Edition introduces a comprehensive storage virtualization support, using VMware Virtual Volume (VVol) technology.

-This section details how to create a VVOL-enabled storage service on XIV storage systems.
+This section details how to create a VVol-enabled storage service on XIV storage systems.

-To create a VVOL-enabled storage service:
+To create a VVol-enabled storage service:

-- · Enable VVOL utilization at the XIV side. - Create the service, using Spectrum Control Base.
+- Enable VVol utilization at the XIV side. - Create the service, using Spectrum Control Base.